yoelchemla/OOP/ex2/README.md

 ## READEME - Pokemon Game :
 ### Authors: Yoel Chemla and Afik Peretz
-This assignment  based on previous assignments in an object-oriented programming course and on the realization of a directed and weighted graph.
+This assignment is based on previous assignments in an object-oriented programming course and on the implementation of a directed and weighted graph.
-The assignment made up of two parts :
+The assignment is made up of two parts:

-*Part 1* - Realization of a weighted and directed graph and algorithms which operate on the graph.
+*Part 1* - Implementation of a weighted & directed graph and algorithms which operate on the graph.

-*Part 2* - Build, design, interface in front of a server and solve the Pokemon game.
+*Part 2* - Frontend design of the game.

 # The implements : Part A -

 -   *directed_weighted_graph*  (implemented by  *DWGraph_DS*) - an object which represents a directed weighted graph.

-    -   *node_data*  (implemented by  *NodeData*) - an object displays the vertices in the graph and the actions that are performed on them.
+    -   *node_data*  (implemented by  *NodeData*) - An object that represents the vertices of the graph and the actions that are performed on them.
 The vertex receives a key, tag, and data.
-    -    *edge_data*  (implemented by  *EdgeData*) - an object displays the edges in the graph and the actions that are performed on them.
-Theedges receives a src, dest, and wieght.
+    -    *edge_data*  (implemented by  *EdgeData*) - An object that represents the edges of the graph and the actions that are performed on them.
+The edges receives a src, dest, and wheight.
--   *dw_graph_algorithms*  (implemented by  *DWGraph_Algo*) - an object that implements some basic graph algorithms with Dijkstra's and BFS algorithms.
+-   *dw_graph_algorithms*  (implemented by  *DWGraph_Algo*) - An object that implements some basic graph algorithms with Dijkstra's and BFS algorithms.

--   The main reasons that i chose HashMap is because i saw that we need to do things in O(1) and we neet to work whit Collections , for example methods - add ,size,values,remove,getV and more.
+- HashMap is used for its efficient complexity, for example the methods - add ,size,values,remove,getV (and more) that run on O(1).